 Subsection (f) of the DUI statute criminalizes driving a vehicle while you are under the influence of any drug.
 This means that you could face DUI charges if your ability to drive a vehicle is impaired by illegal or legal drugs, including prescriptions or marijuana.
 Finally, it is also illegal to drive a vehicle while you are under the influence of a combination of alcohol and drugs under subsection (g).

-Meet Our DUI Attorneys
+Meet DUI Lawyer

 What Prosecutors Must Prove